 So if you have opened an Apple ID earlier without iTunes or App Store and now you are trying to use that standalone Apple ID with a newly purchased Apple Device, then you would probably face the message ‘Your Apple ID hasn’t been used in the App Store Yet’.
 It’s not an error, it’s just Apple’s way of telling the users that the account association is about to take place.

-Fix This Apple ID Has Not Yet Been used with iTunes Store Error
+Fix This Apple ID Has Not Yet Been used in the iTunes Store Error

 Creating an Apple ID using iTunes on a PC or Mac, or through the iOS App Store is one of the easiest ways of setting things up without ever encountering the message.